Milan's new metro line project

 Milan's Metro: Some history and a few numbers

-The Milan metro network currently consists of four lines (M1, M2, M3, and M5) and a railway link, where 5 suburban lines circulate.
-In total, there are 94.5 kilometres
+The Milan metro network currently consists of five lines (M1, M2, M3, M4 and M5) and a railway link, where 5 suburban lines circulate.
+In total, there are 118 kilometres

 The network is managed by ATM (Milan's Transport Company), owned by the Municipality of Milan, in charge of managing transport in Lombardy’s capital and in 51 Municipalities in the Province, serving an area with a total population of 2.4 million citizens.